verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 cluster then it needs to send requests to Keycloak on the admin cluster.

 ### Prometheus
-A single Prometheus service in the cluster scrapes metrics from pods in system components and applications.
+A single Prometheus service in the cluster scrapes metrics from Pods in system components and applications.
-It also scrapes pods in the Istio mesh using HTTPS and outside the mesh using HTTP.
-In the multi-cluster case, the Prometheus on the admin cluster scrapes metrics from the Prometheus on the managed cluster, through the NGINX Ingress Controller on the managed cluster.
+It also scrapes Pods in the Istio mesh using HTTPS and outside the mesh using HTTP.
+In the multicluster case, the Prometheus on the admin cluster scrapes metrics from the Prometheus on the managed cluster, through the NGINX Ingress Controller on the managed cluster.

 ### WebLogic
 The WebLogic operator, a system component, sends request to the application's WebLogic domain.
-Since the operator is in the Istio mesh, the domain must also be in the mesh, or those requests will fail.
+Because the operator is in the Istio mesh, the domain must also be in the mesh, or those requests will fail.